rafaelkyrdan/in-scalaz/README.md

 Any monad transformer applied to the Identity monad yields a non-transformer version of that monad.

 A `monad transformer` modifies the behaviour of an underlying monad.

+`DList`, or `difference list`, is a data structure that supports constanttime appending.